Sergeeeek/integrated/README.md

 }));
 ```

-`wire.from` allows us to refer to other modules in a system by their name.
+`wire.from` allows us to refer to other modules in a context by their name.
 Did I mention this is all type-safe?
 It is!
-Look:
 - Referring to a non-existant module will result in a **type** error.
-- Referring to a module that doesn't match the type required in a config will also result in a *type* error.
+- Referring to a module that doesn't match the type required in a config will also result in a **type** error.

 You are **not** losing out on type safety when you use **Integrated**.